 CESG report on resource status (projects with issues) [CESG Report to CMC Extra Items (slides 10-16)]

 M. di Giulio provided an overview of projects with missing resources, noting that the CCSDS File Delivery Protocol revision is the only project without a second prototype at this time.
-Y. Huang added that BITT will be doing the prototype and the whole product for implementation.
+Y. Huang added that BITTT will be doing the prototype and the whole product for implementation.
 W. Tai asked when CNSA will decide who is in charge of executing the prototype.
 Y. Huang noted that he is not sure but added that the work should be completed during the current year.
 M. di Giulio added that ESA is also planning to provide a prototype and that their confirmation of the work will be concluded by the mid-term teleconference.

 New Work Items within 6 months [CESG Report to CMC Extra Items (slides 17-18)]